IcarusWizard/icaruswizard.github.io/_pages/about.md

 News
 ======
+[2024-08-12] Our paper "Overcoming Knowledge Barriers: Online Imitation Learning from Observation with Pretrained World Models" has been accepted at both CVG workshop @ ICML 2024 and TAFM workshop @ RLC 2024!

 [2023-09-22] Our paper "Action Inference by Maximising Evidence: Zero-Shot Imitation from Observation with World Models" has been accepted at NeurIPS 2023.
 Code, datasets and pretrained models are available [here](https://github.com/argmax-ai/aime).
 An additional [blog post](https://argmax.ai/blog/aime/) gives a nice intro about the paper.